Trade Marks - Advanced: Law

 - What might constitute sufficient 'reputation in the United Kingdom' for the purposes of sections 5(3) and 10(3) of the Trade Marks Act 1994

-- The little-known but potentially exceptional protection available in the UK for well-known marks under Article 6bis of the Paris Convention
+- The potentially exceptional protection available in the UK for well-known marks under Article 6bis of the Paris Convention

-- Commissioned signs - a detailed consideration of the copyright position, a point sometimes overlooked in practice with potentially serious consequences.
+- Commissioned signs - a detailed consideration of the copyright position, a point sometimes overlooked in practice by trade mark practitioners with potentially serious consequences

 - Claims to priority of Convention and other relevant overseas applications